semgrep/semgrep-docs/docs/kb/rules/run-all-available-rules.md

 * All public or community-written rules
 * Your organization's private rules, if you are logged in
-* Semgrep Pro rules, if you have access to them.
+* Semgrep Pro rules, if you have access to them

 Refer to the following snippet for a sample output of `config=r/all` while logged in through `semgrep ci`: